-The Edison Instructional Leadership Team consists of our Principal, Literacy Coach, School Psychologist, Writing/Intervention Teacher and two Special Education Teachers but all our teachers play a critical role in supporting student achievement.
-98% of our classrooms are equipped with Smart Boards that allow students to participate in interactive lessons.
-In addition, all students have access to Chrome Books (small laptops) where they are able to participate in educational activities.
+The Edison Instructional Leadership Team consists of our Principal, School Psychologist, Writing/Intervention Teacher and two Special Education Teachers.
+All our teachers play a critical role in supporting student achievement.
+100% of our classrooms are equipped with Promethean Boards that allow students to participate in interactive lessons.
+In addition, all students have access to i-Pads and laptops where they are able to participate in educational lessons and activities.

-We are currently utilizing AIMSweb to screen all our students.
+We are currently utilizing Dibels to screen all our students.
 This universal screening takes place three times a year (September, January and May).
 These results play a critical role in determining what types of intervention our students will receive to meet their individual needs.
-All students participate in some level of SRBI (Scientifically Researched Based Intervention).
+All students participate in some level of MTSS (Multi Tiered Systems of Support).

 Students in grades 3-6 will participate in the Connecticut state assessment SBAC (Smarter Balance Assessment Consortium).
 Assessments focus on Language Arts and Math.
 Results are distributed to schools and shared with parents.

 We pride ourselves on developing good citizens, which is supported by our involvement in PBIS (Positive Behavioral Intervention Support).
 Students are acknowledged for following our Golden Rules of Being Responsible, Being Respectful and Being Safe.
 Students collect Eagle Merits and are able to turn them in to our school store for items of their choice.